On Isoclinism \& Baer's theorem for Lie superalgebras: structure of stem Lie superalgebra

-A famous result of Schur is that if $G/Z(G)$ is finite than, so is $G'$.
-An analogue result of Schur for Lie algebra case is if $L/Z(L)$ is finite dimensional than so is $L'$,which is also well known.
+A famous result of Schur is that if $G/Z(G)$ is finite then, so is the derived group.
+An analogue result of Schur for Lie superalgebra case is if $L/Z(L)$ is finite dimensional then so is $L^{2}$, which is also well known\cite{Nayak2019}.
 Further Niroomand \cite{Nir2010} proved a converse to Schur's theorem.
-We prove an analogous result of Niroomand for Lie superalgebra case here as converse of Schur's theorem.
+A generalisation of this is given by Sury \cite{Sury2010}.
+Here we extend the result of Sury to Lie superalgebra case as a converse of Schur's theorem for Lie superalgebras.
+For a finite set we denote order of $S$ as $\#S$.